H1ld/cat-rest-api/README.md

 npm install
 ```

-3. Create a copy of .env.example and rename it to env.ts
+3. Create a copy of .env.example and rename it to .env.
 ```
 cp .env.example .env
 ```

-4. Edit the content of .env using
+4. Edit the content of .env using :

 5. Run the server.
 ```